Covid -19 Visitor Guide

 Some important changes have been put in place to observe and maintain social distancing rules.

-- All toilets are unisex, and the disabled persons toilet is available to all while giving disabled priority.
+- All toilets are now unisex, and the disabled / baby changing toilet is available to all while giving disabled priority.

 - Queue to left side using planters to indicate 2 metre distance.